 Educational Innovation and Excellence

-From our learner-manager-teacher model that emphasizes graduated autonomy in order to maximize education on wards, to our new BERST teaching academy and “Teach the Teacher” retreat for senior residents interested in augmenting their teaching abilities, we value your learning and your growth as physicians.
+From our learner-manager-teacher model that emphasizes graduated autonomy in order to maximize education on wards, to our “Teach the Teacher” retreat for senior residents interested in augmenting their teaching abilities, we value your learning and your growth as physicians.

 Further, our Mentored Case Report Curriculum allows senior residents to start learning how to be a research mentor for junior residents, and our long standing Peer Mentoring program gives all residents the mentoring skills needed to be successful in academic medicine after graduation.

 Because of this pervasive culture of constant educational innovation, we have also been able to be flexible and responsive to current educational needs from telehealth education to 100% online didactics (when necessary) given COVID-19 restrictions.

 Our Anti-Racist Working Group has also been borne out of the culture of educational necessity and innovation with residents and faculty taking the lead over all three programs (Medicine, Med-Peds, Pediatrics) to create an educational atmosphere and learning opportunities that will impact our residents and patients for years to come.

 The 7th Core Competency: Teamwork